suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Response:
 		   { 'status': 'OK', 'message': string, 'device': {'devicename': string, 'deviceid': string, 'serialnumber': string, 'timestamp': string}}
 		   { 'status': 'NG', 'message': string}
+		   // deviceid refers to UUID
+		   // timestamp refers to the epoch time the device was registered/added

 	3. Device access and control APIs

+		For device APIs, note that DEVICENAME is used instead of DEVICEID.
+		This strategy is more secure as the unique DEVICEID is not easily exposed in the HTTP packets.
+		The APIs perform the DEVICENAME and DEVICEID mapping appropriately.

+		DEVICEID is unique for all devices.
+		DEVICENAME is unique for all devices of a user.
+		Two users can have the same DEVICENAME.
+		But this will not cause conflict because each API call provides a token which contains user's USERNAME.

 		New requirements: